FlyingFathead/dvr-yolov8-detection/README.md

    rtmp://127.0.0.1:1935/live
    ```

 This setup will ensure that OBS streams to `rtmp://127.0.0.1:1935/live`, and the loopback script will forward it to `rtmp://127.0.0.1:1935/live/stream`, which your detection script will then process.
+However, using i.e. Nginx as a loopback method is highly recommended for stability.

 # Offline Batch Detection

 You can use i.e. the `utils/batch_humdet_yolo8_opencv2.py` to run YOLOv8 batch detection on video files, suitable for offline use if you need to go through pre-existing video files.

 ## Changes
+- v0.15 - webcam support added!
+   - you can edit the `config.ini` and set the input to webcam
+   - or, run the main program with: `--use_webcam --webcam_index X` (where X is your webcam index)
+   - added `utils/get_webcams.py` - a tool that you can run to check for available webcams and their index numbers
 - v0.1402 - detection logging into a file added
 - v0.1401 - configparser added; now configurable via `config.ini`
 - v0.140 - more double-checking as to configuration options and their availability